TSO-AG/OpenFrontend.Framework/site/content/components/lightbox.md

 </a>
 ```

-You can also open the lightbox by referring to it (again, the `of-lightbox-` prefix is not needed):
+You can also open the lightbox by referring to it:

 ```html
 <button data-of-lightbox-open="gallery-1" class="btn btn-primary">Open image gallery</button>